 Don was very charismatic on stage in the way he spoke to the crowd and the way he played his guitar.
 The way he played he made his guitar sing to the crowd.
 There’s a reason he was a lead guitarist.
 Don decided to play a number of Eagles tunes that night.
 He started off with “Already Gone” and followed up with “One of These Nights”.
 He then went to his own solo work and performed “Heavy Metal (Takin’ A Ride)” which was featured in the movie “Heavy Metal”.
 After photographing I stowed my camera gear and headed back to my seat to enjoy the performance.

 It was interesting to hear him perform these Eagle songs.
 The music sounded the same, though the vocals were different.
 Don Felder is an excellent singer and he performed the songs perfectly.
-Some of the other songs he performed that night included “Witchy Woman”, “Take It Easy”, Tommy Shaw from Styx came out to play with Don.
+Some of the other songs he performed that night included “Witchy Woman” and “Take It Easy”.
+Tommy Shaw from Styx came out to play with Don during “Take It Easy”.
 He also played “Heartache Tonight”, “Life In The Fastlane”, and the well known “Hotel California”.
-Don brought out his 12 string to play The crowd definitely got behind each of the songs singing along with him and then provided him with solid applause for his performance.
+The crowd definitely got behind each of the songs singing along with him and then provided him with solid applause for his performance.

 As we were waiting for REO Speedwagon to arrive on stage, a downpour hit the Tampa area and put the show on hold for about 30 minutes.
 Fans were literally riding the storm out.
 The lightning and thunder was hitting us hard and rain was coming down sideways..
 Once the storm passed, REO Speedwagon was ready to take the stage.